-Staffing: Ms C Fyfe (subject leader) and Mr J Foster (Performing Arts Teaching Assistant)
+Staffing: Ms C Fyfe (Subject Leader) and Mr J Foster (Performing Arts Learning Assistant)

 Key Stage 3

 Year 7 and 8 – 1 lesson per fortnight

 Our Drama schemes of work in Years 7 and 8 have a very practical focus.

 In Year 7 students are introduced to a range of Drama skills and theatrical forms, such as creating a role, improvisation, scripts and physical theatre.
 They also develop the social skills of communication and cooperation and learn how to present themselves confidently and appropriately in any given situation.
 They use their creativity and critical skills when creating, performing and responding to drama, and explore issues relating to the wider world.

 Term 1: Introduction to voice and movement skills, including freeze-frames, mime, physical theatre

 Term 2: Teacher-in-role, staying in role, script-writing (Darkwood Manor)